top of page

 Lack Of Information And Misunderstanding About Mental Health

 In the African American community, many people misunderstand what a mental health condition is and don’t talk about this topic.
-This lack of knowledge leads many to believe that a mental health condition is a personal weakness or some sort of punishment from God.
+This lack of knowledge leads many to believe that a mental health condition is a personal weakness or some punishment from God.
 African Americans may be reluctant to discuss mental health issues and seek treatment because of the shame and stigma associated with such conditions.

 Many African Americans also have trouble recognizing the signs and symptoms of mental health conditions, leading to underestimating the effects and impact of mental health conditions.
 Some may think of depression as “the blues” or something to snap out of.

 Because of the lack of information about mental health issues, it’s not always clear where to find help when you may need it.
-Fortunately, you came to the right place to learn about what mental health conditions are and how to access treatments and supports.
+Fortunately, you came to the right place to learn about what mental health conditions are and how to access treatments and support.

 Don’t let fear of what others may think prevent you or a loved one from getting better.
 One in 5 people is affected by mental illness.
-This means that, even if we don’t talk about it, most likely we have one of these illnesses or know someone who does.
+This means that, even if we don’t talk about it, most likely, we have one of these illnesses or know someone who does.

 Faith, Spirituality And Community